Words from the Daughter of Zion

 Blessings to you all this week and stay in touch-

-We appreciate your prayer and financial support.
-Stand with us as we minister His word and His love to those online and in our pathway.
+We are in need of prayer and financial partners.
+Stand with us in these last days as we minister His word and His love to those online and in our pathway.

-If you are ever in the area, there is a Bible study at the above address each Thursday at 7 pm.
+If you are ever in the area , there is a bible study at our home each Thursday 7pm.

-We are here if you need prayer, and know that we are here standing in prayer for you and with you concerning your needs.
-God bless you, until next time know that you are in my prayers, and be strengthened in His word and in His love.
+We are here if you need prayer ,and do know that we are here standing in prayer for you and with you in your needs.
+God bless you , until next time –do know that you are in my prayers, and be strengthened in His word and in His love.

 Teresa Kay Abert